novedice/nodejs2025Q2-service/README.md

 Notes

-- No local PostgreSQL installation is required — the database runs inside a Docker container.
+ - The project is fully Dockerized
+ - Database runs in a container
-- Prisma ORM handles migrations and data access.
+ - Prisma ORM manages schema and migrations
-- All database connection variables are stored in .env.
+ - Environment variables are required for correct startup